 All staff are provided with manual handling training as part of their induction.
-A training DVD is available to any other individual or worker who is required to perform manual handling activities in connection with the School.

 4. Slips and Trips

 Slips and trips are the single most common cause of injuries in the workplace.
 Slips and trips also account for over half of all reported injuries to the public.
 Around 95% of reportable major slips result in broken bones.
 It is therefore important that the School puts in place management systems to eliminate or minimise risks from slips and trips.
 This risk must also be considered during planning, construction and refurbishment, or any changes of use within buildings.